-Chad Aldeman, policy director of Georgetown's Edunomics Lab, notes that, after adjusting for inflation and rising student enrollment, total education spending in the United States increased by 29% from 1995 to 2015.
+Chad Aldeman, a well-respected expert on teacher compensation and benefits, notes that, after adjusting for inflation and rising student enrollment, total education spending in the United States increased by 29% from 1995 to 2015.
 Yet, despite this increase in education spending, inflation-adjusted teacher salaries actually decreased during this period.
 Aldeman attributes the stagnant teacher earnings amidst increased education spending to three factors: decreasing student-to-staff ratios, rising healthcare costs, and rising retirement costs.
+CxIVIII

 Exhibit VI.4 below illustrates the percentage change in the major components of teacher compensation, compared to inflation.
-Between 2004 and 2021, teacher salaries have roughly kept up with inflation during that time period, while healthcare costs, and especially retirement costs, have significantly outpaced inflation.
+Between 2004 and 2024, teacher salaries have roughly kept up with inflation during that time period, while healthcare costs, and especially retirement costs, have significantly outpaced inflation.
 With more money paying for healthcare and the pensions of retired teachers, less is left over to support salary increases for teachers currently working in schools.